koopero/creative.code.charlie.foxtrot/README.md

 # Participation

+To preview the controls of *C3F*, see the document [control/index.md](control/index.md).

 The initial *C3F* experiment is happening October 8th, 2019 at the Centre for Digital Media in Vancouver.
 See [the meetup page](https://www.meetup.com/Vancouver-Creative-Technology/events/264683290/) for more info.

+A lot of the code is still pretty fresh, but you can try running *C3F* using the instructions below.

 # Setup